Visit Santa Cruz County

 • Best Beaches to Beat the Heat in Santa Cruz County

 When the temperature rises and the sun shines bright, there’s no better place to cool off than one of Santa Cruz County’s stunning beaches.
 Whether you’re looking to take a dip in the ocean, relax on the sand, or enjoy some classic beach vibes, these spots are perfect for swimming and soaking up the coastal sunshine.
 From family-friendly waters and scenic picnic spots to wide-open stretches for cooling off, Santa Cruz County’s beaches have you covered.
-Pack your beach gear, grab some sunscreen, and hit the sand at one of these fantastic swimming spots.
-Here are the best beaches to beat the heat in Santa Cruz County!
+Pack your beach gear, grab some sunscreen, and hit the sand at one of the best beaches to beat the heat in Santa Cruz County!

 Aerial view of Dream Inn and Cowell's Beach.